The Ego and Its Own

-The Ego and Its Own (Der Einzige und sein Eigentum), also translated as The Unique and its Property, is an 1844 work by German philosopher Max Stirner.
+The Ego and Its Own (Der Einzige und sein Eigentum), also known as The Unique and Its Property, is an 1844 work by German philosopher Max Stirner.
 It presents a post-Hegelian critique of Christianity and traditional morality on one hand; and on the other, humanism, utilitarianism, liberalism, and much of the then-burgeoning socialist movement, advocating instead an amoral (although importantly not inherently immoral or antisocial) egoism.
 It is considered a major influence on the development of anarchism, existentialism, nihilism, and postmodernism.

 In 2010, John F. Welsh coined the term dialectical egoism for the thoughts of Stirner expressed in this work, in order to emphasize the distinction from the negative and pejorative connotations from the common everyday use of egoism in the sense of egotism.

 Content

+The material that follows is based on the first known English translation, by Steven T. Byington, first published in 1907.

 Part One

 The first part of the text begins by setting out a tripartite dialectical structure based on an individual's stages of life (Childhood, Youth and Adulthood).

 In the first realistic stage, children are restricted by external material forces.
 Upon reaching the stage of youth, they begin to learn how to overcome these restrictions by what Stirner calls the "self-discovery of mind".
 However, in the idealistic stage, a youth now becomes enslaved by internal forces such as conscience, reason and other "spooks" or "fixed ideas" of the mind (including religion, nationalism and other ideologies).
 The final stage, "egoism", is the second self-discovery, in which one becomes self-conscious of oneself as more than his mind or body.

 Throughout the book, Stirner applies this dialectical structure to human history.
-Part one is a sustained critique of the first two periods of human history and especially of the failure of the Modern world to escape from religious modes of thinking.
+Part one is a sustained critique of the first two periods of human history and especially of the failure of the modern world to escape from religious modes of thinking.
 Stirner's analysis is opposed to the belief that modern individuals are progressively more free than their predecessors.
 Stirner sees moderns as being possessed by ideological forces such as Christianity and the ideologies of the modern nation state.

 Stirner's critique of modernity is centred on the Protestant Reformation.
 According to Stirner, Reformation theology extended religious domination over individuals by blurring the distinction between the sensual and the spiritual (thus allowing priests to marry for example).
 The Reformation also strengthened and intensified religious belief and made it more personal, creating an internal conflict between natural desires and religious conscience.
 Thus the Reformation only served to further enslave Europeans under spiritual ideology.